SkyLeite/WeebBot-v2/README.md

 ## Commands

 - `!cat`: Replies with a random cat gif.
+- `!pokemon name`: Retrives info about the pokemon named `name`.
+- `!number`: Cool little fact about a random number.
+I was bored.
 - `!msg message`: (Owner only) Sends `message` to every server your bot is in.
 - `!game`: Changes game status to the same game as the owner's.
 - `!servers`: Prints every server your bot is in.